logicly-au/pmhc-mds-user-documentation/doc/data-extract.rst

 3. Select the name of the organisation from the drop down list
 4. Click the first calendar icon to select the start date and then the second calendar icon to select the end date
 5. If required, click the checkbox labelled **Include data without associated dates**.
-See :ref:`data-extract-dates` for more information on this selector
+See :ref:`data-extract-dates` for more information on this checkbox
 6. Select the appropriate file type to be downloaded

    .. figure:: screen-shots/data-extract-view-form.png